CHI - SLC

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Chicago to Salt Lake City costs $298 on the route between Chicago O'Hare Intl Airport (ORD) and Salt Lake City (SLC).
-It is also the most popular route.
+The cheapest return flight from Chicago to Salt Lake City costs $238 on the route between Chicago Midway Airport (MDW) and Salt Lake City (SLC).
+Over the past month, flights between Chicago O'Hare Intl Airport (ORD) and Salt Lake City (SLC) were, on average, 4% cheaper than other Chicago-Salt Lake City routes.
+This is also the most popular route.

 What’s the cheapest day of the week to fly from Chicago to Salt Lake City?